oscimp/fpga_ip/README.md

 # fpga_ip

+In order to allow for pipelined processing of datastreams with no latency introduced by FIFOs or glue between blocks, dedicated custom interfaces have been introduced: real and complex numbers and associated control signals.
+These interfaces are of varying, user defined, bit width.
+A complex number is two real numbers processed in parallel.

 OscillatorIMP ecosystem FPGA IP sources

 |     Block name      |    Function                           | Input(s)  | Output(s)          | Parameter(s)   | Driver | Library function(s) (liboscimp) |